Cunt Toward Enemy

 He thinks of the soul that enters each bomb, to act as its detonator, its tripper, some vital link in the mechanism.
 Surrendering to this bright new form as it explodes from the hyper-flagellating vest around your chest.
 Trading a dim, anonymous, interminable life for a single brilliant inversion of your hell.

-We are in a labyrinth and the string that leads us out, is two strings, red and blue.
+We are in a labyrinth and the string that leads us out is a wire.

 Rubicon leans forward.
 A scrap of blond hair falls over his eyes and he forks it to the side with his fingers.